 You want some specific recommendations on how to train around your injuries. . .
-Here are some tips that have worked for myself and my clients that will keep you training despite injuries:
+Here are some tips that have worked for me and other Rebels, to keep you training despite injuries:

 Front squats and power cleans done with the Olympic rack position may also lead to complaints of wrist pain.
 To eliminate wrist pain in the front squat, try the more common crossed-arm rack position.
 For the power clean, concentrate on getting the bar on top of the front of your front deltoids (shoulders) – if the bar is touching your throat, you are getting there.

 Knee pain typically comes in a fitness setting as the result of one of two things: deep bending such as with a squat or lunge, or impact that corresponds with landing from jumping.
 Lateral (side to side) movement may also be an issue especially for participants of sports like soccer, rugby, basketball, and other “man to man” athletics.